 MAD provides mental, emotional, psychological support, mentorship, counselling and guidance at critical life stages, for 4,200 children living in 80 shelter homes across 23 cities, so they become productive and useful members of society.

-Mamta-Health Institute for Mother and Child, Delhi makes young girls and boys aware of their adolescent reproductive and sexual health (ARSH), and nutrition needs through peer networks, by providing frontline health workers mobile phones, creating safe spaces for ARSH training and sensitising both parents and the community.
+Mamta-Health Institute for Mother and Child makes young girls and boys aware of their adolescent reproductive and sexual health (ARSH), and nutrition needs through peer networks, by providing frontline health workers mobile phones, creating safe spaces for ARSH training and sensitising both parents and the community.
 In Allahabad, Banda and Varanasi districts of Uttar Pradesh.

-NCDHR keeps tabs on atrocities against Dalits, demands timely, fair trials, enables survivor assistance.
+NCDHR keeps tabs on atrocities against Dalits, demands timely, fair trials enables survivor assistance.
 It aids Dalit women to access justice using a web-based ICT tool--Atrocity Tracking and Monitoring (ATM) system.
 It has also set up Legal Resource Centres in Bihar, Haryana, Punjab, Odisha, Rajasthan and Tamil Nadu.

 Parivarttan is bettering the lives of 5,000 Adivasi women and men farmers in the rainfed Malkangiri district of Odisha, by promoting community seed banks, community management of resources, and collaborating with community institutions and the Government to train Adivasis as entrepreneurs in fish rearing and millet processing.

 PUKAR is enabling a 30,000-strong Adivasi and rural population in Palghar district, Maharashtra, to access E-governance schemes and services meant to improve their quality of life.
-And train 60-80 Adivasi youth with Internet tools and skills so they becomes E-Sewaks and disseminate information within their communities.
+And train 60-80 Adivasi youth with Internet tools and skills so they become E-Sewaks and disseminate information within their communities.